vuejs/v2.vuejs.org/source/api/options.md

 - **Type:** `Array`

-An array of attribute names to be set on the VM as initial data.
-Useful when passing inline data to a component.
+An array of attribute names to be set on the Vue instance as initial data.
+Useful when passing data to a component.

 **Example:**